mincong-h/mincong-h.github.io/_posts/2022-10-31-openapi-overview.md

-The OpenAPI specification (OAS) defines a standard, language-agnostic interface to RESTful APIs to discover and understand the capabilities of the services wihtout access to source code, documnetation, or through network traffic inspection.
+The OpenAPI specification (OAS) defines a standard, language-agnostic interface to RESTful APIs to discover and understand the capabilities of the services without access to source code, documnetation, or through network traffic inspection.

 Below, you can see an example for the demo project "Pet Store", provided by the